-After a hard day's counselling, Troi wants nothing more than to relax in her quarters with one of her favorite, obscenely rich chocolate desserts.
-Sadly, she doesn't get the chance, and is called away to Ten Forward, where a formal reception is taking place.
-The Enterprise has arrived at the planet Barzan II, a resource-poor world which has just figuratively struck gold: in orbit of the planet is a stable wormhole, which leads all the way to the Gamma Quadrant.
+After a hard day's counselling, Troi prepares to tuck into some space mail from her mother.
+To ease the pain, she decides to have a "real" sundae, but the computer won't let her.
+Before she can finish this fight, she's called away to Ten Forward, where a formal reception is taking place.
+The Enterprise has arrived at the planet Barzan II, a resource-poor world that has just struck gold: in orbit of the planet is a stable wormhole, which leads all the way to the Gamma Quadrant.
 Premier Bhavani, the leader of the planetary government, tells the assembled parties that the wormhole could be theirs—for the right price, of course.

-Three parties are interested in the wormhole: the Federation, the Caldonians, and the Chrysalians, the latter of whom are represented by the suave Devinoni Ral, a notoriously slippery human negotiator.
-However, Troi is quite taken with him, and the two agree to spend some "informal" time together later.
-No sooner do the formal negotiations begin than trouble shows up in the shape of the Ferengi, who at this point in the series are still very much Card-Carrying Villains.
-Their leader, DaiMon Goss, gets all upset that the Ferengi weren't invited, and so is allowed to join in the bidding process.
-They soon demonstrate that their intentions are less than honorable when they discreetly take the Federation negotiator out of commission, forcing Riker to take over.
+Three parties are interested in the wormhole: the Federation, the Caldonians, and the Chrysalians, the latter of whom are represented by the suave Devinoni Ral, a mercenary human negotiator.
+Troi seems quite taken with Ral, and the two agree to spend some "informal" time together later.
+Just as formal negotiations begin than the Ferengi crash the conference.
+Their leader, DaiMon Goss, wastes no time taking the Federation negotiator out of commission, forcing Riker to take over.

 At the other side of the wormhole, Data and La Forge make an alarming discovery: they haven't emerged in the Gamma Quadrant, but rather the Delta Quadrant.
-La Forge immediately realizes that even the Barzans aren't stupid enough to confuse two entire quarters of the galaxy, and that the wormhole isn't actually stable at all.
-He tries to persuade Arridor and Kol to come back through the wormhole, but the two Ferengi are having none of it, convinced that the two Starfleet officers are just trying to disrupt their research.
+La Forge immediately realizes that the wormhole isn't actually stable at all.
+He tries to persuade Arridor and Kol to come back through the wormhole, but the two Ferengi don't believe him.
 Data and La Forge fly back into the wormhole, seconds before it shifts again, leaving the two Ferengi stranded.
-In that little, non warp-capable shuttle of theirs, too.
-Sucks to be them, they'll probably starve to death and certainly never bother anyone in the Delta Quadrant, right?

 Back in the Alpha Quadrant, Riker is trying his best to hold the Federation bid together, when Goss suddenly goes apeshit and opens fire on the wormhole; he can't directly destroy it, but could easily hit Data and La Forge's shuttle as it returns.
 Riker leaves to deal with the situation, leaving Ral and Bhavani alone together.
-Picard and Riker fruitlessly try to talk Goss down, but the Ferengi seems utterly convinced that the negotiations have been rigged for the Federation to win.
+Picard and Riker fruitlessly try to talk Goss down, to no avail.
 At that point, Ral walks onto the bridge and announces that the Chrysalians have just been named the winners of the bidding process.
 He then offers Goss and the Ferengi Alliance free use of the wormhole, which Goss happily accepts.
 However, Troi reads the thoughts of both Ral and Goss and realizes that the entire thing has been a set-up.
 Ral and Goss were in cahoots from the start, in order to persuade Bhavani that the Federation would not be able to protect the wormhole.

 The mood of the two cohorts is further deflated when the Enterprise shuttlepod returns through the wormhole, and La Forge informs everyone that the wormhole doesn't work as advertised.
-Goss now has the problem of two of his crewmen being stranded on the other side of the galaxy, while Ral has the much bigger issue of needing to explain to the Chrysalians (and presumably the Caldonians) how he just squandered a ton of their resources on a worthless wormhole.
+The Chrysalians, Ferengi and (presumably) the Caldonians must now all reconcile that they've just partnered up on a worthless deal.
 All told, the Federation definitely seems to have gotten the better of the whole mess.
 Who knows, maybe one day they'll find another wormhole to the Gamma Quadrant and won't even need to pay for it?

-Before leaving the Enterprise, Ral speaks to Troi one last time, admitting that he does have genuine feelings for her, and asks her to run away with him.
+Before leaving the Enterprise Ral to answer for his actions, Ral speaks to Troi one last time, admitting that he does have genuine feelings for her, and asks her to run away with him.
 Unfortunately however, Troi consigns him to the Friend Zone and says that she wouldn't want to be a full-time counsellor for just one patient.

 "The Price" provides examples of: